-The fair value of the Company's investment properties as of December 31, 2022 and 2021 was \$127,708 thousand and \$132,052 thousand, respectively.
+The fair value of the Company's investment properties as of December 31, 2022 was \$127,708 thousand.
 The fair value valuation had been performed by the management of the Company using the valuation model that market participants would use in determining the fair value.
 The valuation was arrived at by reference to market evidence of transaction prices for similar properties.
+The Company management were evaluation, the fair value did not have material impact during December 31, 2023.

-16. BORROWINGS
+15. BORROWINGS